amygdala/tensorflow-workshop/workshop_sections/mnist_series/extras/README.md

 # Run and modify a version of MNIST built using TensorFlow's 'low-level' APIs

-In this lab now that you've seen how easy it is to use the `DNNClassifier`, we'll look at something a bit more complex: how to build a similar NN using TensorFlow's "low-level" APIs.
+In this lab, now that you've seen how easy it is to use the `DNNClassifier`, we'll look at something a bit more complex: how to build a similar NN using TensorFlow's "low-level" APIs.

 This requires you to pay attention to a lot more things than you had to do in the previous lab, including: define a model graph and training op; manage the batched training loop; checkpointing the model and generating TensorBoard summaries; and supporting making predictions.